 Born in the suburbs of Philadelphia, Pennsylvania, Eric graduated from the College of William & Mary in Williamsburg, Virginia with a Bachelor of Arts degree in economics and government.
 He worked for two years as a Federal Budget Analyst in Bethesda, Maryland before attending law school.
 Eric graduated from Wake Forest University School of Law where he was a member of the Editorial Board of the Wake Forest Law Review.

 He is a published author and contributes a significant amount of his time to community service, including serving as the General Chairman for the 2009 Wyndham Championship PGA tour event and coaching the East Forsyth High School trial team in the NCAJ Mock Trial Competition.
 Eric is a member of the NC Advocates for Justice, the American Association for Justice, and the Multi Million Dollar Advocates’ Forum.
 He has served on the NC Bar Association’s Medico-Legal Committee, the NC Bar Association’s Family Law Section Committee, and as President of the Guilford County Family Law Section.
 He has also served as CLE co-chair for the auto torts section of the North Carolina Advocates for Justice, and has been recognized in multiple years by the Greensboro Bar Association as a member of the Herb Falk society.
-Eric is currently the President of the Greensboro Bar Association.
+Eric served as the Greensboro Bar Association President from 2019 - 2020.
 Eric is certified to practice in the Western, Middle and Eastern Districts of North Carolina’s Federal Courts as well as the United States Supreme Court.